sagarishere/SimpleGo/lessonIndex/lesson0001/README.md

 - Ex 6: ld!
 - Ex 7: Hel
 - Ex 8: llo => to get to the answer you should have put the index(2) of the l character and the index(5). when you put index 5, it will select everything from index 2 to 5 (index 5 is not included in the range).

+## Notes

+s := "hello world" // this is a series of bytes sr := []rune(s) // this is a series of runes rune is what makes the bytes into a human readable character rune is an alias for int32 under the hood we still need to convert the rune to a string to print it